robinmonjo/sc-redis/README.md

 3. `make redis-rootfs` (as it's not versionned)
 4. `make build` done !

-Note, if you are working on Vagrant, running `sc-redis` on a shared folder won't work.
+Note, if you are working on Vagrant, running `sc-redis` on a shared folder won't work (rootfs extraction will fail).

 ##Credits